PeterZG/DungeonMania/README.md

 3. **Web-Based UI**:
    - Develop a graphical frontend for an immersive gaming experience.

 ## Acknowledgments

-This project was developed as part of COMP2511 at UNSW, showcasing advanced software engineering techniques.
+This project was developed to showcase advanced software engineering techniques, highlighting modular design, object-oriented principles, and dynamic game mechanics.